thomas-fossati/draft-ftbs-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 {: #fig-cddl artwork-align="left"
    title="CDDL definition"}

+## CMW CBOR Tags {#cbor-tag}

-## CBOR Tags derived from CoAP Content Formats {#cbor-tag}
+CBOR Tags used as CMW are derived from CoAP Content Format values.

-If a CoAP Content Format exists for the RATS conceptual message, the TN() transform defined in {{Appendix B of RFC9277}} can be used to derive a CBOR tag in range [1668546817, 1668612095].
+If a CoAP Content Format exists for a RATS conceptual message, the TN() transform defined in {{Appendix B of RFC9277}} can be used to derive a CBOR tag in range [1668546817, 1668612095].

 # Examples

-The (equivalent) examples below assume the media type `application/vnd.example.rats-conceptual-msg` has been registered alongside a corresponding CoAP content format `30001`.
+The (equivalent) examples below assume the media-type `application/vnd.example.rats-conceptual-msg` has been registered alongside a corresponding CoAP content format `30001`.
 The CBOR tag `1668576818` is derived applying the TN transform as described in